Barnet and Culture for Youth

-A Cultural Education Partnership for Barnet will bring together educational and cultural assets & expertise - sharing best practice and resources, testing approaches, and creating a cultural education strategy for mainstream and alternative education providers including supplementary schools, PRUs, SEN and faith schools, homeschooled and looked after children.
+Barnet and Culture for Youth is the Local Cultural Education Partnership for Barnet.
+The partnership will bring together educational and cultural assets & expertise - sharing best practice and resources, testing approaches, and creating a cultural education strategy for mainstream and alternative education providers including supplementary schools, PRUs, SEN and faith schools, homeschooled and looked after children.

 Barnet is London’s most populous borough with 397,049 residents in 2018.
 Rapid population growth is linked to affordable housing and strong results in schools performance tables.
 The borough has a diverse make up with 39.5% Black, Asian and Minority Ethnic residents.
 Whilst Barnet’s schools perform well academically, cultural participation is low with Artsmark engagement less than half the London average.
 Whilst many schools are proactive in seeking out cultural activities, some do not engage, sighting cultural or economic reasons.
 Within a changing landscape where Ebacc deprioritised the arts, but OFSTED reporting is likely to return arts & cultural provision to the agenda, we want to work collaboratively bringing resources and knowledge together to improve the cultural offer for all children and young people in the borough.
 We are particularly interested in how successful cultural engagement models and new innovations can benefit those within alternative education provision.